 We believe that the equity and cash awards granted under our long-term incentive program, or "LTIP," are the foundation of our overall pay-for-performance compensation program for our senior corporate leaders, practice leaders and other key revenue generators.
-These awards serve to motivate high levels of performance, recognize these employees' contributions to our success, and encourage them to consider our long-term growth and profitability, thereby aligning their interests with the interests of our shareholders.
+These awards serve to motivate high levels of performance, recognize these employees' contributions to our success, and encourage them to support our long-term growth and profitability, thereby aligning their interests with the interests of our shareholders.
 We conduct our business in a very competitive environment.
-In order to remain competitive, we must be able to recruit and employ top-flight corporate officers and employee consultants who have abundant talent, demonstrated skills and experience, and, as to employee consultants, the ability to become key revenue generators.
+In order to remain competitive, we must be able to recruit and employ top-flight corporate officers and employee consultants who have abundant talent, demonstrated skills and experience, and, as to employee consultants, the ability to become key revenue generators for us.
+In addition, we must be able to retain our senior corporate leaders, practice leaders and other key revenue generators.
 We believe that the awards granted under the LTIP are vital parts of the compensation that we must provide in order to achieve those goals.

-As of April 22, 2019, we had 726,786 shares available for grant under our 2006 equity incentive plan as counted under the plan.
-As the plan counts each full-share award granted under the plan (essentially all awards we grant other than stock options) as 1.83 shares, this number represents only 397,151 full-share awards available for grant under the plan.
+As of April 26, 2021, we had 358,994 shares available for grant under our 2006 equity incentive plan as counted under the plan.
+As the plan counts each full-share award granted under the plan (essentially all awards we grant other than stock options) as 1.83 shares, this number represents only 196,171 full-share awards available for grant under the plan.